cramik/magnet-check-name/README.md

 # magnet-check-name

-Given a set of torrent magnet uris and a tracker list waits for metadata and outputs in the form (info-hash,"name")
+Given a set of torrent magnet uris and a tracker list waits for metadata and outputs in the form (info-hash,"name").
+Good for naming a large set of unsorted/unnamed magnet links

 Hard-coded inputs:
 magnets.txt (magnet uris seperated by newline)